benjaminrosesr-tech/Project-2/README.md

 2. CSS
 3. Async Java Script
 4. JSON
+5. Giphy API
-5. FUN - yeah just plane old fun
+6. FUN - yeah just plane old fun

 ## User Stories
 1. As the user i dont not want to be restricted by an age barrier in my search!